The excess costs of Weather Dependent Renewables over Gas-firing for electricity generation

 The reason for this is simple chemistry: the proportion of Carbon atoms in gas molecules is very substantially lower than is found in solid fossil fuels.

 The extreme scale of the financial commitment to Weather Dependent Renewables is clear above.
-It must be noted that these figures only account for the current Weather Dependent Renewable installations: they will escalate further as additional Renewable installations are brought into service.
+It must be noted that these figures only account for the current Weather Dependent Renewable installations: the costs will escalate further as additional Renewable installations are brought into service.
 But who in the West voted for these costs to be imposed for possibly “saving the Planet” ?

 The Weather Dependent Renewables industry has deluded itself, its Green politcal supporters and the most importantly the public at large in Western nations, particularly by not admitting to detrimental impact of the massive capacity and thus performance / cost differentials between Weather Dependent Renewables and reliable fossil fuel or nuclear power generation.

 It is often asserted that Weather Dependent Renewables are now competitive, without subsidies, with traditional electricity generation technologies and indeed the massive Renewables installations, (275 GW in Europe), can surpass conventional generation on rare occasions with a combination of appropriate weather conditions.
 But the Renewables industry conveniently forgets the capacity / load factor differences with traditional generation mean that overall throughout Europe their Renewables only produce about 1/5 – 1/4 of their stated Name Plate output values.

 The business case for Weather Dependent Renewables is not viable without the massive subsidy support, the additional costs charged for electric power and advantageous business environments imposed by Government mandates.